 There are several ways to farm a salmon.
 Here is a short explanation to four different fish farming systems in use and under development in Norwegian salmon farming.

-When salmon fry are kept in land-based tanks (in practice a closed containment fish farm onshore) with water flowing through until the fish reaches the smolt stage and weighs around 80–100 grams, after which it is transferred to open net-pens in the sea.
+The still most common way to farm salmon is to keep salmon fry in land-based tanks (in practice a closed containment fish farm onshore) with water flowing continously through the system until the fish reaches the smolt stage and weighs around 80–100 grams.
+After this the fish is transferred to open net-pens in the sea.

 The salmon lives there until it reaches its harvesting weight of 4–5 kilograms.

 Ocean water flows continuously through the net-pen, and the fish living inside are quite subjected to the forces of nature.

 One drawback to this is that waste and pathogens are freely exchanged with the surrounding environment.
 In addition, the net-pens can be damaged and fish may escape.

 Benefits of such open pens include the fact that they represent the cheapest method for farming salmon, and allow the fish to live as close to nature as possible.